 📖 Substitutions & Variations

-- Potato and Leek Puree: Try adding potatoes to make a creamy and delicious potato leek puree.
+- Potato And Leek Puree: Try adding potatoes to make a creamy and delicious potato leek puree.

 🔪How To Make Pureed Leeks